-How to Submit a Podcast to iTunes, Google Podcasts, and Spotify in 2020
+How to Submit a Podcast to Apple Podcasts, Google Podcasts, and Spotify in 2021

-If you’ve recorded a podcast and you’re ready to launch it out into the world, there are a number of steps you ought to follow.
-Read on for instructions about how to submit a podcast to all the primary distribution platforms, including iTunes, Google Podcasts, Spotify, Stitcher, and SoundCloud.
+If you’ve recorded a podcast and you’re ready to launch it out into the world, there are a number of steps to follow.
+Read on for instructions about how to submit a podcast to all the primary distribution platforms, including Apple Podcasts, Google Podcasts, Spotify, Stitcher, and SoundCloud.

 What is a podcast?